flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 relatively similar, so this plugin attempts to maintain an interface that is similar to the native SDKs.

-The app-facing interface uses delegation to interact with the underlying platform implementation.
+The app-facing interface uses delegation to interact with the underlying platform implementations.
-Therefore the platform interface is similar to the app-facing interfaces with the differences being explained in the sections below.
+Therefore, the platform interface is similar to the app-facing interface with the differences being explained in the sections below.
 Many classes will contain a `platform` field that is used to call methods on the platform implementation: